pythonanywhere/image-compressor/README.md

   from app import app as application
   ```

-12. Save the file.
+11. Save the file.
+12. Back on the Web tab, scroll down to the "Virtualenv" section, and click on the "Enter path to a virtualenv, if required" link.
+In the input that pops up, enter `/home/your-username/flask-boilerplate/venv` (changing "your-username" appropriately) and hit return.
+13. Click the green "Reload" button at the top of the page.
-13. Go to the website http://your-username.pythonanywhere.com/ (or your own domain if you specified a different one earlier), and you should see something like this - [http://www.flaskboilerplate.com/](http://www.flaskboilerplate.com/).
+14. Go to the website http://your-username.pythonanywhere.com/ (or your own domain if you specified a different one earlier), and you should see something like this - [http://www.flaskboilerplate.com/](http://www.flaskboilerplate.com/).

 *Now you're ready to start developing!*